Esri/arcgis-runtime-samples-ios/SwitchBasemapSample/README.md

 3. The web map is loaded with the chosen option as the basemap.

 ###How the sample works
-The sample uses the `- openIntoMapView:withAlternateBaseMap:` method on `AGSWebMap` to load an alternate basemap for a given web map.
+The sample uses the `-switchBaseMapOnMapView:basemap` method on `AGSWebMap` to load an alternate basemap for a given web map.
 The sample also includes a helper class to connect to a portal and access the basemaps in that portal.
 The helper class serves as the data source for both the collection view and the table view.